 One additional staging yard, with a total of 6 40-car tracks, is outside the view of the public beneath the Midway O Scale yard.
 It is here we build and dispatch the trains we run.

 The interurban layout is not yet completely wired.
 A new control panel is being wired beginning in March 2009.
 Trains will run with a mainline cab using a manual power block control system.
 The control panel allows block power to be same or opposite polarity on the rails, in addition to power to the overhead.
 This allows for all types of electric trolley and standard equipment to be used.

 Buckingham and Shattockshow some of the early historical prototype and layout pictures.

 If you are interested in the latest progress, please visit O Scale Progress Section.

 If you are interested in learning how to become an O Scale member of the East Bay Model Engineer's Society >click here.

-[an error occurred while processing this directive] Previous Page / O Scale / GSMRM Home Comments to O Scale Trainmaster © 2018 by GSMRM
+O Scale Home / GSMRM Home Comments to O Scale Trainmaster © 2018 by GSMRM